College Allies

 Pay Peer Leaders through college funding streams at minimum or above minimum wage

-Position advisor to conduct weekly supervision with Peer Leaders
+Position supervisor to conduct weekly supervision with Peer Leaders

 Ensure Peer Leaders and supervisors attend and participate in training